cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/storage/dfs-replication/dfsr-faq.md

   - Nombre de fichiers répliqués sur un volume : 70 millions.

-  - Taille de fichier maximale : 250 gigaoctets.
+  - Maximum file size: 250 gigabytes.

 > [!IMPORTANT]
-> Lors de la création de groupes de réplication avec un nombre ou une taille de fichiers volumineux, nous vous recommandons d’exporter un clone de base de données et d’utiliser des techniques de pré-amorçage pour réduire la durée de la réplication initiale.
-Pour plus d’informations, [voir réplication DFS la synchronisation initiale dans Windows Server 2012 R2 : Attaque des clones](https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/DFS-Replication-Initial-Sync-in-Windows-Server-2012-R2-Attack-of/ba-p/424877).
+> When creating replication groups with a large number or size of files we recommend exporting a database clone and using pre-seeding techniques to minimize the duration of initial replication.
+For more information, see [DFS Replication Initial Sync in Windows Server 2012 R2: Attack of the Clones](https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/DFS-Replication-Initial-Sync-in-Windows-Server-2012-R2-Attack-of/ba-p/424877).
 <br>

-La liste suivante fournit un ensemble d’instructions d’évolutivité qui ont été testées par Microsoft sur Windows Server 2012, Windows Server 2008 R2 et Windows Server 2008 :
+The following list provides a set of scalability guidelines that have been tested by Microsoft on Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008:

-  - Taille de tous les fichiers répliqués sur un serveur : 10 téraoctets.
+  - Size of all replicated files on a server: 10 terabytes.

-  - Nombre de fichiers répliqués sur un volume : 11 millions.
+  - Number of replicated files on a volume: 11 million.

-  - Taille de fichier maximale : 64 gigaoctets.
+  - Maximum file size: 64 gigabytes.

 > [!NOTE]
-> Il n’y a plus de limite au nombre de groupes de réplication, de dossiers répliqués, de connexions ou de membres du groupe de réplication.
+> There is no longer a limit to the number of replication groups, replicated folders, connections, or replication group members.
 <br>

-Pour obtenir la liste des recommandations d’évolutivité qui ont été testées par Microsoft pour Windows Server 2003 R2, consultez recommandations en matière http://go.microsoft.com/fwlink/?LinkId=75043) d' [évolutivité réplication DFS](http://go.microsoft.com/fwlink/?linkid=75043) (.
+For a list of scalability guidelines that have been tested by Microsoft for Windows Server 2003 R2, see [DFS Replication scalability guidelines](https://go.microsoft.com/fwlink/?linkid=75043) (https://go.microsoft.com/fwlink/?LinkId=75043).

-### <a name="when-should-i-not-use-dfs-replication"></a>Quand dois-je ne pas utiliser réplication DFS ?
+### <a name="when-should-i-not-use-dfs-replication"></a>When should I not use DFS Replication?

-N’utilisez pas réplication DFS dans un environnement où plusieurs utilisateurs mettent à jour ou modifient simultanément les mêmes fichiers sur des serveurs différents.
-Cela peut entraîner l’réplication DFS de déplacer des copies conflictuelles des fichiers vers le dossier masqué\\DfsrPrivate ConflictandDeleted.
+Do not use DFS Replication in an environment where multiple users update or modify the same files simultaneously on different servers.
+Doing so can cause DFS Replication to move conflicting copies of the files to the hidden DfsrPrivate\\ConflictandDeleted folder.

-Lorsque plusieurs utilisateurs doivent modifier les mêmes fichiers simultanément sur des serveurs différents, utilisez la fonctionnalité d’extraction de fichiers de Windows SharePoint Services pour vous assurer qu’un seul utilisateur travaille sur un fichier.
-Windows SharePoint Services 2,0 avec Service Pack 2 est disponible dans le cadre de Windows Server 2003 R2.
-Windows SharePoint Services peut être téléchargé à partir du site Web de Microsoft.
-Il n’est pas inclus dans les versions plus récentes de Windows Server.
+When multiple users need to modify the same files at the same time on different servers, use the file check-out feature of Windows SharePoint Services to ensure that only one user is working on a file.
+Windows SharePoint Services 2.0 with Service Pack 2 is available as part of Windows Server 2003 R2.
+Windows SharePoint Services can be downloaded from the Microsoft Web site; it is not included in newer versions of Windows Server.

-### <a name="why-is-a-schema-update-required-for-dfs-replication"></a>Pourquoi une mise à jour de schéma est-elle nécessaire pour réplication DFS ?
+### <a name="why-is-a-schema-update-required-for-dfs-replication"></a>Why is a schema update required for DFS Replication?

-Réplication DFS utilise de nouveaux objets dans le contexte de nommage de domaine de Active Directory Domain Services pour stocker les informations de configuration.
-Ces objets sont créés lorsque vous mettez à jour le schéma de Active Directory Domain Services.
-Pour plus d’informations, consultez [vérifier les conditions requises pour réplication DFS](http://go.microsoft.com/fwlink/?linkid=182264) (http://go.microsoft.com/fwlink/?LinkId=182264).
+DFS Replication uses new objects in the domain-naming context of Active Directory Domain Services to store configuration information.
+These objects are created when you update the Active Directory Domain Services schema.
+For more information, see [Review Requirements for DFS Replication](https://go.microsoft.com/fwlink/?linkid=182264) (https://go.microsoft.com/fwlink/?LinkId=182264).

-## <a name="monitoring-and-management-tools"></a>Outils de surveillance et de gestion
+## <a name="monitoring-and-management-tools"></a>Monitoring and management tools

-### <a name="can-i-automate-the-health-report-to-receive-warnings"></a>Puis-je automatiser le rapport d’intégrité pour recevoir des avertissements ?
+### <a name="can-i-automate-the-health-report-to-receive-warnings"></a>Can I automate the health report to receive warnings?

 Oui.
-Il existe trois façons d’automatiser les rapports d’intégrité :
+There are three ways to automate health reports:

-  - Utilisez le module Windows PowerShell DFSR inclus dans Windows Server 2012 R2 ou DfsrAdmin. exe conjointement aux tâches planifiées pour générer régulièrement des rapports d’intégrité.
-Pour plus d’informations, consultez automatisation des rapports d’intégrité http://go.microsoft.com/fwlink/?LinkId=74010) des [réplication DFS](http://go.microsoft.com/fwlink/?linkid=74010) (.
+  - Use the DFSR Windows PowerShell module included in Windows Server 2012 R2 or DfsrAdmin.exe in conjunction with Scheduled Tasks to regularly generate health reports.
+For more information, see [Automating DFS Replication Health Reports](https://go.microsoft.com/fwlink/?linkid=74010) (https://go.microsoft.com/fwlink/?LinkId=74010).

-  - Utilisez le pack d’administration réplication DFS pour System Center Operations Manager pour créer des alertes basées sur des conditions spécifiées.
+  - Use the DFS Replication Management Pack for System Center Operations Manager to create alerts that are based on specified conditions.

-  - Utilisez le fournisseur WMI réplication DFS pour générer des scripts d’alertes.
+  - Use the DFS Replication WMI provider to script alerts.

-### <a name="can-i-use-microsoft-system-center-operations-manager-to-monitor-dfs-replication"></a>Puis-je utiliser Microsoft System Center Operations Manager pour analyser réplication DFS ?
+### <a name="can-i-use-microsoft-system-center-operations-manager-to-monitor-dfs-replication"></a>Can I use Microsoft System Center Operations Manager to monitor DFS Replication?

 Oui.
-Pour plus d’informations, consultez le [Pack d’administration réplication DFS pour System Center Operations Manager 2007](http://go.microsoft.com/fwlink/?linkid=182265) dans le centre de http://go.microsoft.com/fwlink/?LinkId=182265) téléchargement Microsoft (.
+For more information, see the [DFS Replication Management Pack for System Center Operations Manager 2007](https://go.microsoft.com/fwlink/?linkid=182265) in the Microsoft Download Center (https://go.microsoft.com/fwlink/?LinkId=182265).

-### <a name="does-dfs-replication-support-remote-management"></a>Réplication DFS prend-il en charge la gestion à distance ?
+### <a name="does-dfs-replication-support-remote-management"></a>Does DFS Replication support remote management?

 Oui.
-Réplication DFS prend en charge la gestion à distance à l’aide de la console de gestion DFS et de la commande **Ajouter un groupe de réplication** .
-Par exemple, sur le serveur A, vous pouvez vous connecter à un groupe de réplication défini dans la forêt avec les serveurs A et B comme membres.
+DFS Replication supports remote management using the DFS Management console and the **Add Replication Group** command.
+For example, on server A, you can connect to a replication group defined in the forest with servers A and B as members.

-La gestion DFS est fournie avec Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 et Windows Server 2003 R2.
-Pour gérer les réplication DFS à partir d’autres versions de Windows, utilisez Bureau à distance ou le [Outils d’administration de serveur distant pour Windows 7](https://technet.microsoft.com/library/Ee449475).
+DFS Management is included with Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, and Windows Server 2003 R2.
+To manage DFS Replication from other versions of Windows, use Remote Desktop or the [Remote Server Administration Tools for Windows 7](https://technet.microsoft.com/library/Ee449475).

 > [!IMPORTANT]
-> Pour afficher ou gérer les groupes de réplication qui contiennent des dossiers répliqués en lecture seule ou des membres qui sont des clusters de basculement, vous devez utiliser la version de la gestion DFS qui est incluse dans Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, <a href="http://go.microsoft.com/fwlink/p/?linkid=238560">à distance.
-Outils d’administration de serveur pour Windows 8</a>ou <a href="https://technet.microsoft.com/library/ee449475">Outils d’administration de serveur distant pour Windows 7</a>.
+> To view or manage replication groups that contain read-only replicated folders or members that are failover clusters, you must use the version of DFS Management that is included with Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, the <a href="https://go.microsoft.com/fwlink/p/?linkid=238560">Remote Server Administration Tools for Windows 8</a>, or the <a href="https://technet.microsoft.com/library/ee449475">Remote Server Administration Tools for Windows 7</a>.
 <br>

-### <a name="do-ultrasound-and-sonar-work-with-dfs-replication"></a>Ultrasound et sonar fonctionnent-ils avec réplication DFS ?
+### <a name="do-ultrasound-and-sonar-work-with-dfs-replication"></a>Do Ultrasound and Sonar work with DFS Replication?

 Non.
-Réplication DFS dispose de son propre ensemble d’outils de surveillance et de diagnostic.
-Ultrasound et sonar sont uniquement en capacité à surveiller le service FRS.
+DFS Replication has its own set of monitoring and diagnostics tools.
+Ultrasound and Sonar are only capable of monitoring FRS.

-### <a name="how-can-files-be-recovered-from-the-conflictanddeleted-or-preexisting-folders"></a>Comment les fichiers peuvent-ils être récupérés à partir des dossiers ConflictAndDeleted ou PreExisting ?
+### <a name="how-can-files-be-recovered-from-the-conflictanddeleted-or-preexisting-folders"></a>How can files be recovered from the ConflictAndDeleted or PreExisting folders?

-Pour récupérer les fichiers perdus, restaurez les fichiers à partir du dossier du système de fichiers ou du dossier partagé à l’aide de l’historique des fichiers, de la commande **restaurer les versions précédentes** dans l’Explorateur de fichiers, ou en restaurant les fichiers à partir de la sauvegarde.
-Pour récupérer des fichiers directement à partir du dossier ConflictAndDeleted ou PreExisting `Get-DfsrPreservedFiles` , `Restore-DfsrPreservedFiles` utilisez les applets de commande Windows PowerShell (incluses avec le module DFSR dans Windows Server 2012 R2) ou l’exemple de script [RestoreDFSR](http://code.msdn.microsoft.com/restoredfsr) à partir de MSDN Galerie de code.
+To recover lost files, restore the files from the file system folder or shared folder using File History, the **Restore previous versions** command in File Explorer, or by restoring the files from backup.
+Pour récupérer des fichiers directement à partir du dossier ConflictAndDeleted ou PreExisting, utilisez les applets de commande Windows PowerShell `Get-DfsrPreservedFiles` et `Restore-DfsrPreservedFiles` (incluses dans le module DFSR de Windows Server 2012 R2) ou l’exemple de script [RestoreDFSR](https://code.msdn.microsoft.com/restoredfsr) à partir de MSDN Code Gallery.
 Ce script est destiné uniquement à la récupération d’urgence et est fourni tel quel, sans garantie.

 ### <a name="is-there-a-way-to-know-the-state-of-replication"></a>Existe-t-il un moyen de connaître l’état de la réplication ?